mariohmol/brigadistas/README.md

 ### Run

-To run this app :
+To run this app, go to the root folder of the project and do:

 * `npm run dev` to run express server on port 8484
 * `npm run watch` to keep watching angular2 files